heggink/domoticz-icloud/README.md

 iCloud device location python plugin for Domoticz
 This plugin requires installation of pyicloud and geopy to work

-On invocation, it creates 2 devices:
-- On/Off device depending on whether the iCloud device is at the domoticz location (coordinates specied in the domoticz settings)
-- Distance device with the geographical distance from the device to domoticz (in cm)

 Create a hardware device per iCloud device to be monitored

 Ensure that the devices are listed under Friends in your iCloud account